fabiozappo/Person_reID_tensorrt/README.md

 It would be cool to test some new networks like efficientnet b0 and mobilenet_v3, however trt parser is not still working.

+test.py use matrix moltiplication between normalized features which is equivalent to (1 - cosine similarity)